 Posted on Leave a comment

-If You’re Drilling Holes, Use A Drill Chuck!
+If You’re Drilling Holes, Use A CNC Drill Chuck!

 ISO30 HSD or COL

-Feel free to request help with the optimal plunge rate and spindle speeds.
-It is important to know the lowest spindle speed your machine is capable of before using these, as that is sometimes the spindle speed needed.
-For example, we recently drilled holes in HDPE and ACM at 4,000 RPM which was the spindle’s slowest speed.
+Feel free to request help with the optimal plunge rates and spindle speeds.
+It is important to know the lowest spindle speed your machine is capable of before using these, as that is sometimes the spindle speed recommended for drilling operations.
+For example, we recently drilled holes in HDPE and ACM at 4,000 RPM which was that particular machines slowest spindle speed.

 Greg Smolka